JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-compatibility-guide.md

 **What's changed?**

-Declaring multiple targets of the same kind in one project is not recommended and will be forbidden in future releases.
+We discourage declaring multiple targets of the same kind in a single Gradle project.
-There are multiple ways of achieving same results with other Kotlin Gradle Plugin mechanisms.
-As part of Kotlin Multiplatform stabilization we are trying to emphasize the essential and reduce ambiguous APIs.

 Example:
 ```kotlin